Novikov homology, jump loci and Massey products: Formal deformations of differential algebras and their spectral sequences

 so that $\xi\o^1_{r} $ is a cocycle belonging to $I(N_*)$.
 Therefore $\xi\o^1_{r}=d \o_{r+1}$ for some $\o_{r+1}\in I(N_*)$ and we obtain an $(r+1)$-chain starting from $a$, so that $a\in MZ_{(r+1)}$.

-A similar argument shows that $B_2=B_r$ for every $r\geq 2$.
-Therefore the spectral sequence degenerates at the term $E_2$. $\qs$
+A similar argument shows that $MB_{(2)}=MB_{(r)}$ for every $r\geq 2$.
+Therefore the spectral sequence degenerates at its second term. $\qs$

-The next proposition gives a sufficient condition for the degeneracy of the spectral sequence associated with a DGM over a DG-algebra $\AA^*$.
+The next proposition gives a sufficient condition for the degeneracy of the spectral sequence associated with a differential graded module over a DG-algebra $\AA^*$.
 It will be used in Section \ref{s:form_hypform} while studying the case of K\"ahler manifolds.